List of Shameless (American TV series) characters: Liam Gallagher

 Liam Fergus Beircheart Gallagher (Christian Isaiah, Brennan Kane Johnson & Blake Alexander Johnson, Brenden & Brandon Sims) aged 18mos to 11, is the youngest of the Gallagher children.
-He is African-American and was initially thought to be the result of his mother's supposed affair with an AA sponsor, parole officer, or bouncer, though a DNA test reveals that he is Frank's son.
-It is suggested that this is because Frank may have been the result of his own mother's affair with a black man, with the genes passing onto Liam.
-Season 10 revealed that Monica's grandfather was the one who had an affair.
+He appears African-American and was initially thought to be the result of his mother's supposed affair with an African-American sponsor, parole officer, or bouncer, though a DNA test reveals that he is Frank's son.
+It is suggested that this is because Frank's father may have been the result of his own mother's affair with a black man, with the genes passing onto Liam.
+Season 10 also revealed that Monica's grandfather was the one who had an affair with a black man.

 During season 2, Liam is taken because of Frank's bad bet and the family amasses money to reclaim him.

 In season 4, Liam ingests Fiona's cocaine and possibly suffers brain damage but recovers.
 Since Frank still had parental rights, he is needed to get Liam out of the hospital.
 Lip cares for him as he does not trust Fiona to do so, while Carl fights off bullies who tease Liam for potentially being mentally retarded.

 In season 5, he begins walking and talking.

 In season 6, he moves in with Fiona and Sean when the family are kicked out of the house.

-During season 7, he has grown up considerably.
-He is shown to be the only Gallagher child who is still loyal to Frank after they turn against him.
+During season 7, he has grown considerably.
+He is shown to be the only Gallagher child who is still loyal to Frank after the rest turn against him.
 Frank "disowns" his other children and takes Liam with him.
 Despite warnings from his siblings of their father's habits, Frank treats Liam better than he did the rest of his children.
 When the family finds Frank started a homeless shelter, Frank turns all but Liam away since they are now against him.
-Liam soon starts school but finds it closed due to a lack of children due to gentrification.
-Frank later helps him gain admission to a fancy private school with paid tuition.
+Liam soon starts school but finds it closed due to a lack of children because of gentrification.
+Frank later witnesses his son being bullied at a new school, though helps him gain admission to a fancy private school with paid tuition.
 Liam thanks his father by hugging him as he goes off, with a proud Frank looking on.
 Frank is allowed to take Liam to school, which is a steppingstone to his acceptance by the family.
 From his time with him, Liam starts to take more after his father.
+Near the end of the season, he reunites with his mother but doesn't recall her until she jogs his memory.